Course guide of Mathematics (2001114)

 Complementary reading

-• F. Brauer, C. Castillo-Chávez, Mathematical Models in Population Biology and Epidemiology, Second Ed., Springer-Verlag, New York, 2012
+- Brauer, C. Castillo-Chávez.
+Mathematical Models in Population Biology and Epidemiology, Second Edition.
+Springer-Verlag, New York, 2012.

-• Caswell, H. (2001) Matrix Population Models: Construction, Analysis and Interpretation, 2nd edn.
-Sinauer Associates, Sunderland, Massachusetts, USA.
+- H. Caswell.
+Matrix Population Models: Construction, Analysis and Interpretation (2nd edition).
+Sinauer Associates, Inc., 2006.

 Recommended links